johnperry-math/AoC2022/README.md

   * In the third, I used an array of booleans indexed by a range of characters that includes our desired character set.
-    This should be much quicker than the first two approaches, though it took me a while to remember how to implement this properly.
+    This should be much quicker than the first two approaches, though it took a while to remember how to implement this properly.